lmweber/FlowSOM-Rtsne-example/README.md

 ## FlowSOM

 FlowSOM is an R/Bioconductor package for clustering flow cytometry and mass cytometry (CyTOF) data (see [paper](http://www.ncbi.nlm.nih.gov/pubmed/25573116) and [Bioconductor package](http://bioconductor.org/packages/release/bioc/html/FlowSOM.html)).
 The clustering algorithm is based on self-organizing maps and hierarchical consensus meta-clustering.

-We [previously showed](https://github.com/lmweber/cytometry-clustering-comparison) that FlowSOM performs very well for clustering high-dimensional CyTOF data, with extremely fast runtimes.
+We [previously showed](https://github.com/lmweber/cytometry-clustering-comparison) that FlowSOM performs very well for clustering high-dimensional CyTOF data, and in particular has extremely fast runtimes.

 ## Rtsne and t-SNE